Des Plaines Heater Maintenance

 It’s easy to ignore your furnace when everything seems to be functioning well.
 But, to keep your home safe and warm, you should schedule annual checks.
 If something isn’t working well, you won’t always be able to tell immediately.
-Avoid problems like serious repairs or even carbon monoxide poisoning by scheduling inspections.
+Avoid problems like serious repairs, replacements, or even carbon monoxide poisoning by scheduling inspections.

 Our Furnace Inspection Process

 Once you call us for a furnace inspection or repair, one of our trained Des Plaines HVAC technicians will respond in a timely manner.
 Upon arrival, they’ll introduce themselves and our company.

 After explaining the process to you, they’ll proceed to check a variety of furnace functions and issues such as:

 - Blower operation